-Noncredit, 90 hours of lecture, per term, P/NP/SP (Note: This course is the noncredit equivalent of ESL-189.)
+(Note: This course is the noncredit equivalent of ESL-189.)
+Advisory: ESL-186 or appropriate score on ESL Placement Test.

 This course provides instruction in paragraph writing and short compositions for high-intermediate ESL students.

 Geography

 The Geography Program is part of the History, Anthropology, and Geography (H.A.G.)
 Department and is committed to the highest possible standards in teaching and facilitating learning in a student-centered environment.
 Geography is the study of the earth and its land, features, inhabitants, and phenomena from a spatial perspective.
 Most geographers work in one of two main branches of geography: physical and cultural.
 Physical geographers examine the physical aspects of a region, including its land forms, climates, soils, vegetation, water, plants, and animals.
 Cultural geographers analyze the spatial implications of human activities within a given area, including its economic activities, social characteristics and political organization.
 Geographers are further classified on the basis of their specific focus.